rpstreef/static-site-generator/README.md

 ## To get started

+Check out my written guide on [blog.FXAugury.com](http://blog.fxaugury.com/post/automated-static-site-with-codepipeline-using-cloudformation-on-aws/) to understand how it all works together.

-You can use the **cf_stack.yml** template to import in CloudFormation and subsequently run it to create AWS resources that will help automate your static site deployment to AWS hosted on S3.
+You can use the **cf_stack.yml** to create an AWS CodePipeline process that will automate the generation and deployment of a Hugo static site.

-The python file, **generate_static_site.py**, will generate a static site from your hugo source code and then minify it using GZIP before deploying it to your S3 website bucket.
+The python file, **generate_static_site.py**, will generate a static site from your Hugo source code and then minify it using GZIP before deploying it to your S3 website bucket.

 You will need the hugo binary, see <https://github.com/spf13/hugo/releases> , zip the binary 'hugo' together with generate_static_site.py and upload this to an S3 bucket.
 Note the bucket and key (path in the bucket) to enter these parameters in the CloudFormation template.

-Check out my written guide on [blog.FXAugury.com](http://blog.fxaugury.com/) to understand how it all works together.

 ## Costs